codechunker/video-rentals/README.md

  ```
 java -jar video-rentals.jar
 ```
 **The application will populate some video data in a temporary database (H2) that deletes the data once the application is restarted.
-Once the app starts running, go to http://localhost:8097/h2-console to see the data in the DB.**
+Once the app starts running, go to http://localhost:8097/h2-console to see the data in the DB.** Login details are found in the application.properties file.

 # Flow, Concepts and Deductions
 The documentation says it should be able to list videos with their genre and types.
 So I wrote some functions to help to populate the db whenever the app is restarted.
 This made it handy for me to have some data to work with.